-For Non-Network Benefits you should obtain prior authorization from the Claims Administrator as soon as the possibility of a transplant arises (and before the time a pre-transplantation evaluation is performed at a transplant center).
-If you fail to obtain prior authorization as required, you will be responsible for paying all charges and no Benefits will be paid.
+Please remember that you must notify the Claims Administrator as soon as the possibility of a transplant arises (and before the time a pre-transplantation evaluation is performed at a transplant center).

 Travel and Lodging

 Your Plan Sponsor may provide you with Travel and Lodging assistance.
 Travel and Lodging assistance is only available for you or your eligible family member if you meet the qualifications for the benefit, including receiving care at a Designated Provider and the distance from your home address to the facility.
 Eligible Expenses are reimbursed after the expense forms have been completed and submitted with the appropriate receipts.